 Gum disease is the leading cause of adult tooth loss in the United States.
 It is a “quiet” disease that often produces no pain or discomfort until it has reached an advanced stage.
 Gum disease has been linked to other serious health problems such as cardiovascular disease, diabetes, osteoporosis and certain types of cancer.
 It is important to detect it and treat it as early as possible, for the best outcome to gums and teeth.

-As a periodontist, Dr. Rubino is a highly trained specialist in the prevention, diagnosis and effective treatment of gum disease.
-He can eliminate the bacterial deposits that are eating away your gum and bone tissue and restore your oral health.
-In many cases he can even reverse the damage done by gum disease through effective treatments to rebuild lost gum and bone tissue.
+As periodontists, we are highly trained specialists in the prevention, diagnosis and effective treatment of gum disease.
+The doctors can eliminate the bacterial deposits on gums that are eating away your gum and bone tissue and restore your oral health.
+In many cases we can even reverse the damage to gums done by gum disease through effective treatments to rebuild lost gum and bone tissue.

 How Gum Disease Progresses